Nosferatu: Phantom der Nacht

 What you're seeing there isn't grain, but noise--additive digital noise, beneath which everything looks waxy because of DVNR, creating a bizarre motion artifact akin to those horrid 120Hz motion interpolators that are the default setting on TVs now.
 Here's the same shot in Vampyre:

 Free, at least, of that fake grain but free, too, of the real stuff.
 These 1.85:1, 1080p transfers are less inconsistent with each other thereafter in terms of grain or lack thereof but graded very differently.
 Phantom, in general, features a more vibrant if perhaps more artificial palette, as well as a hint of black crush, while Vampyre may be a touch too bright.
 To wit:

 More maddening is the inconsistency of the transfers in and of themselves (Vampyre, in particular), especially during the first third, when the film's dynamic range fluctuates and the intensity of DVNR (always too much) varies almost from shot to shot.
 There are brief stretches in both versions--during Harker's journey to Dracula's, for instance, from about 21:30-22:00 in Phantom and about 22:10-22:40 in Vampyre (the film's dialogue scenes were shot separately in English and German, accounting for deviations in running time and, occasionally, framing)--where the grain is gloriously authentic and untampered-with, and the detail is lovely and glassy, but they are the exception rather than the rule.
-Too often, when true film grain is visible, it remains frozen in place by aggressive filtering.
+Too often, when true film grain is visible, it remains frozen in place by miserable image processing.